 Image caption.
 Cutting the roots with scissors

 Thinner roots which have grown too long can be cut using a pair of scissors.
 I would recommend a heavier duty scissors for this task, something like what I call the general bonsai scissors.
 Delicate scissors like those used for trimming buds would not be appropriate as their blades are too delicate.
-Whichever scissors you use, don't use the same pair which you cut branches with.
-Scissors used where there is growing media present will blunten and become damaged fairly quickly.
+Whichever scissors you use, don't use the same pair with which you cut branches.
+Scissors used where there is growing media present will be blunted and become damaged fairly quickly.
 For cutting branches you would want to use a tool which is sharp and will make clean cuts, which will heal over quickly.

 Image caption.
 Using a pick to open the root ball

 Raking the roots will invariably result in the loss of some roots.
 Therefore as you get nearer the size of root ball which you wish to retain you want to use a tool other than a rake to work with.
 At this time you are better off using an ice-pick or similar tool.
 I made something from an old screwdriver which I sharpened to a very blunt point using an angle grinder.

 The idea is to gently ease the pick into the root ball and wiggle it a little to open it up.
 This action results in aerating the root ball which is critical to its long term health.
 Failure to perform this step will mean that near to the trunk the root ball will become more and more compacted.
 Fewer and fewer fine roots will survive and the only fibrous roots will be found at the edges of the root ball.
 However eventually you will need to cut back hard and then there will be no roots to cut back to and this is sure to weaken or even kill the tree.